NIRoberto/MapProgressTracker/README.md

 3. The application will display the route on the map and provide real-time updates on distance and duration.
 4. Optionally, click on the "Reset" button to clear the input fields and start a new search.

-## Contributing

-Contributions are welcome!
-Feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ---

-Feel free to customize this README further to fit your project's specific details and requirements!